kyma-project/kyma/docs/serverless/05-01-serverless-envs.md

 type: Configuration
 ---

-Configuration of environment variables depends on Function's runtime.
+Configuration of environment variables depends on the Function's runtime.

 ## NodeJS runtime